Seoul Metropolitan Government has opened its new archives that can preserve some 1.3 million public records.

 The archives include administrative documents, photos, and videos as well as social records like memorial ribbons and writings left at Seoul Plaza’s memorial alter after the Sewol-ho ferry disaster.

-Later this year, over a hundred-thousand records stored at a site in Gyeongsangbuk-do Province since 1968 will be transferred to the Seoul Metropolitan Archives.
+Later this year, over a 100,000 records stored at a site in Gyeongsangbuk-do Province since 1968 will be transferred to the Seoul Metropolitan Archives.

 The archives will also hold regular exhibitions, classes and student field trips.